albacoretuna/apibag/README.md

 # apibag
-Because you might not want a full desktop app to talk http :D
+Simple command line tool to make http requests

 I love postman, but clicking around is not my favorite part of the day.
-However its persistent history and collections are cool features are something that I can find in cli tools.
+However its persistent history and collections are cool features are something to miss when using cli tools, like httpie or curl.

 Let's  see if the same experience can be built in command line.

 ## Work in progress

-apibag can mak post and get requests currently, with persistent history, but that's about it!
+apibag can make post and get requests currently, with persistent history, but that's about it!
 It's a work in progress.

 # How this will work?